brudda01/eterna-backend-task/README.md

 ### Change Detection Criteria

 The system detects meaningful changes using these thresholds:
-- **Price**: 0.1% change in SOL price
+- **Price**: 2% change in SOL price
-- **Price Changes**: 0.5% change in 1h/24h percentages, 1% change in 7d percentage
+- **Volume**: 10% change in 24h volume, 20% change in 1h volume
-- **Volume**: 5-10% change or minimum dollar thresholds ($100 for 1h, $1000 for 24h, $5000 for 7d)
-- **Market Cap**: 2% change or minimum $10,000 change
+- **Market Cap**: 5% change
-- **Transactions**: 5-10% change or minimum transaction count thresholds
+- **Transactions**: 10% change in 24h transactions, 20% change in 1h transactions

-Only tokens meeting these change thresholds are included in UPDATE messages, ensuring clients receive meaningful updates without noise.
+Only tokens meeting these change thresholds are included in UPDATE messages.

 ### Connection Features